maganezf/old-maganezf.me/README.md

 <div align="center">

-> This is my portfolio/personal website 🤗
+> This is my personal website 🤗

 <sub>The maganezf.me project.
 Built with ❤︎ by
 <a href="https://github.com/maganezf">Maganez Filho</a> and